 I use Somatic Experiencing® which is a body based therapy designed specifically to work with trauma and Post Traumatic Stress Disorder (PTSD) developed by Dr Peter Levine.

-Somatic Experiencing looks to discharge excess stress (undischarged sympathetic energy) and help clients move out of states of shutdown or freeze state, allowing them to discovery a dynamic equilibrium to their health.
-Both of these styles of work are extremely helpful in healing the nervous system, leaving you empowered, open, relaxed and ready to go.
+Somatic Experiencing looks to discharge excess stress (undischarged sympathetic energy) and help clients move out of states of shutdown or freeze state, allowing them to discover a dynamic equilibrium to their health.
+This style of work is extremely helpful in healing the nervous system, leaving you empowered, open, relaxed and ready to go.

 This work can be done in person or online.
 Currently, all sessions are being given online until further notice.

 I use massage as a vehicle for relaxation, self discovery and healing.
-Through careful and conscious touch, I look to help clients open areas of their bodies which otherwise felt closed, shut down or in pain.
+Through careful and conscious touch, I look to help clients open areas of their bodies which otherwise feet closed, shut down or in pain.
 Using felt sense and advanced massage techniques we look to free the body from the effects of tension.
 This helps the client get in touch with their body and with any feelings occurring in the body and often helps the client reorganise into a more comfortable holding position.
 Massage is a wonderful tool for self discovery, for relaxation, for improved coherence between the different physiological systems of the body and in general, a great way of feeling better.

 Why take a massage?
 The reasons to take a massage are wide ranging depending on your needs.
 Massage is a millenary tradition of healing with scientifically proven positive effects upon our health and well being.